yasirs/matchSCore/README.md

 matchSCore(markers_pos,gene_cl,lab)
 #0.10

+## If you want to increase the number of ntop to see if the matchSCore is higher, you can run the seurat_run function, but passing its old output to be faster
+gene_cl=seurat_run(sim,ntop=500,out_seu,res = NULL,dims.use = NULL,test.de = "wilcox")

+## And then re-compute the matchSCore
+matchSCore(markers_pos,gene_cl,lab)
+#[1] 0.2283748

-## Let's plot the matchSCore trend by using different values of top ranked markers (ntop).
+## Let's plot the matchSCore trend by using different values of top ranked markers (ntop) and specificity (proportion of true group markers).

 ntop=seq(250,2000,250)
 ## The score function compute a matchSCore at all different values of ntop.